 SECURITIES REFERENCE DATA

-PARTIES REFERENCE DATA

 Descriptions and formats of the specific FIX pre-trade application messages follow.

 PRE-TRADE COMPONENT BLOCKS

 This section lists component blocks commonly used by pre-trade messages defined in this Volume 3 of the FIX specification.
 Messages may also reference Common Component blocks, which are components used by messages across all the specification volumes.
 Common Component block definitions can be found in Volume 1 of the specification.